Food Studies Alumni Profiles

 (MA Anthropology of Food 2009) after completing the course worked for Riverford Organic, a cooperative of farmers in Devon that produces fruit, vegetables, meat and dairy which is then packaged as standard and customized boxes.
 She now works with a non-profit collective called Ethical Tea Partnership, a membership-based organization of 24 large and medium tea packing companies set up to improve working standards in the tea industry through monitoring, evaluation and fair trade practices.
 She is based in Mumbai and travels frequently to Assam, Darjeeling and the south of India where the tea is grown.
 Diya’s interests lie in fair and ethical trade, working on shortening food chains and working with small and marginal food producers.

 (MA Anthropology of Food 2013) is based in Cork, Ireland.
 Keelin is now doing a Masters by research, focusing on Ballymaloe Cookery School, its business model and local impact.
 She also works as a chef in a cooperative vegetarian restaurant.
 After completing her MA at SOAS, Keelin worked towards a certificate in professional cookery.
 In tandem with this, she worked as a commis chef in a four star hotel.
-Following that, she spent the summer season working as a chalet chef in the French Alps.
+She spent a summer season working as a chalet chef in the French Alps.
 She was awarded The Oxford Symposium on Food and Cookery 2014 Young Chef's Scholarship.
 Having had food waste as the research focus for her dissertation, Keelin retains a keen interest in the subject.

 (MA Anthropology of Food 2009) began her PhD in 2010 at the Institute of Social Anthropology at Comenius University in Bratislava, Slovakia.
 Her fieldwork in 2012 was conducted in Sarajevo where she studied the food consumption practices of the diplomatic community with a focus on elitism, distinction, nationalism, superiority and cultural imperialism.
 As a part of her PhD, she teaches a course on the "Anthropology of Food and Eating", which is the first of its kind in Slovakia.
 She also assisted on the courses "Introduction to Economic Anthropology" and "Ethnicity and Nationalism."